When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Can be used manually or automatically
+• Can be used with or without filler rod.

 Cons

-• Requires a constant gas supply
+• Requires a shielding gas tank (not portable).

 Product Specs